opudrovs/svd-client-sample/README.md

 Clicking on the large image preview in the inline image gallery opens the image directly in the browser.

-- ESLint with custom config for analyzing the code;

 - Jest with Enzyme for unit testing (sample tests are available in `src/components/common/Tags/Tag/Tag.test.js` and `src/components/common/Breadcrumbs/Breadcrumb/Breadcrumb.test.js`).

 ## Project Structure and Code Style